JuneStepp/OneLauncher/README.md

 ## Installation

 The easiest way to get OneLauncher is with a [compiled release](https://Github.com/JuneStepp/OneLauncher/releases/latest).
-It can also be run with Python Poetry or Nix.
+It can also be run with Python or Nix.

 - [Latest Release](https://Github.com/JuneStepp/OneLauncher/releases/latest)
 - [System Requirements](#system-requirements)